Officials seek to locate dog that bit person in Dubuque

-Dubuque officials seek tips to help locate a dog that bit a person Monday evening on Kelly Lane.
+Dubuque officials seek tips to help locate a dog that bit a person on Monday.

-The incident occurred around 5:35 p.m. in the vicinity of Kelly Lane and Thornwood Drive, according to a press release from the City of Dubuque Health Services Department.
+The incident occurred at about 5:35 p.m. in the vicinity of Kelly Lane and Thornwood Drive, according to the City of Dubuque Health Services Department.

-The release states that the dog was being walked on a leash by a white female, approximately 5-foot-3, with short blond hair.
+The release states that the dog was being walked on a leash by a white woman who was about 5 foot, 3 inches tall and had short blond hair.
 The dog is described as a brown/white bulldog/boxer mix.

 Authorities need to determine the dog’s health status and vaccination history.

-Anyone with information is asked to call the city’s health services department at 563-589-4185 from 8 a.m. to 6 p.m. during the week or the Dubuque Law Enforcement Center at 563- 589-4415 after those hours or on the weekend.
+Anyone with information should call the city’s health services department at 563-589-4185 from 8 a.m. to 6 p.m. during the week or the Dubuque Law Enforcement Center at 563-589-4415 after those hours or on the weekend.